Best places to eat in Athens

 Prices

-If you’re traveling around Greece on a tight budget, you can order gyros at any fast-food stand for approximately € 2 (US$ 2.32) or a delicious souvlaki in the city’s numerous taverns.
+If you’re traveling around Greece on a tight budget, you can order gyros at any fast-food stand for approximately € 5 (US$ 5.80) or a delicious souvlaki in the city’s numerous taverns.

 Unlike other European countries, waiters in Athens will usually serve you water as soon as you sit down, even if you haven’t asked for it.
-Plus, it's free so additional savings.
+Plus, it's free, so additional savings.

 What Time Do Locals Eat in Athens?

 The Greek meal times in Athens are similar to those in Spain.
-Lunch is served between 1:30 pm and 4 pm and dinner between 9:30 pm and 11 pm.
+Lunch is served between 1:30 pm and 4 pm, and dinner between 9:30 pm and 11 pm.
 Nevertheless, since Athens is quite a cosmopolitan city, restaurants open earlier for visitors, so you can eat earlier without any problem.
-Normally, waiters stand outside their restaurants trying to entice you to enter into their establishments at all hours.
+Normally, waiters stand outside their restaurants trying to entice you to enter their establishments at all hours.

 Best Areas to Eat in Athens